Donaldpherman/EnvSetup/README.md

 # Windows 10 Developer Machine Setup

-This is the script for Edi Wang to setup a new dev box.
+This is the script for mxtao to setup a new dev box.
 You can modify the scripts to fit your own requirements.

+The project is forked from Edi Wang's.
+The original address is [here](https://github.com/EdiWang/EnvSetup)

 ## Prerequisites